Skip to content

 Resources

-There are a range of suicide prevention and self-harm activities underway across Greater Glasgow and Clyde, visit the suicide prevention and self-harm pages to find out more.
+There is a range of suicide prevention and self-harm activities underway across Greater Glasgow and Clyde.
+Visit the suicide prevention and self-harm pages to find out more.

-• Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation in each of the 6 Health and Social Care Partnerships; Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire and West Dunbartonshire.
-It also provides helpful tips for looking after your mental health and wellbeing and who to contact if you feel someone is in distress.
+• Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation across Greater Glasgow and Clyde (Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire, and West Dunbartonshire).

 • Healthy Minds Basic Adult Mental Health (1): A session from our Healthy Minds Resource that aims to raise awareness of mental health, what can impact mental health, what to look out for if someone is struggling with their mental health, and what we can do to help protect and support mental health.